Weakly maximal subgroups of branch groups: Definitions and preliminaries

 A \defi{rooted tree} $T$ is an unoriented connected graph without cycles and with a distinguished vertex, the \defi{root}.
 We will often identify $T$ and its vertex set.
 Vertices of a rooted tree can be partitioned into \defi{levels}, where a vertex $v$ is in $\level{n}$ if and only if its distance to the root is $n$.
-This naturally endows the vertices of $T$ with a partial order, where $v\leq w$ if there is a path $v=v_1,\dots, v_n=w$ such that $v_{i+1}$ is the unique neighbour of $v_i$ of level strictly less than the level of $v_i$.
-The terms \defi{parent}, \defi{ancestor}, \defi{child}, \defi{descendant} and \defi{sibling} have their obvious meaning in relation with this order.
-For example, every vertex has a unique parent, except for the root that has none.
+This naturally endows the vertices of $T$ with a partial order, where $v\leq w$ if the unique path from the root to $w$ passes through $v$.
+In this case, we say that $w$ is a \defi{descendant} of $v$.
+The terms \defi{parent}, \defi{ancestor}, \defi{child} and \defi{sibling} have their obvious meaning in relation with this order.
+For example, every vertex has a unique parent, except for the root which has none.
 A rooted tree is \defi{spherically regular} if the degree (equivalently the number of children) of a vertex depends only of its level.
-It is \defi{$d$\hyphen regular} if every vertex has $d$ children.
-If $(m_i)_{i\in \N}$ is a sequence of cardinals greater than $1$, we will denote by $T_{(m_i)}$ an infinite spherically regular rooted tree such that a vertex of level $i$ has exactly $m_i$ children (that is, has degree $m_i+1$).
-Unless stated otherwise, in the following we will always assume our trees to be spherically rooted.
-In general, we will not assume that $T$ is locally finite (i.e. all the $m_i$'s are finite).
-Nevertheless, if $G\leq\Aut(T)$ is branch, or more generally, an almost level transitive rigid group, then $T$ is automatically locally finite, see Definition \ref{Definition:Branch} and the discussion after it.
-We will identify the locally finite rooted tree $T_{(m_i)}$ with its realization as words $x_0x_1x_2\dots x_n$ such that $x_i$ is in $\{0,1,\dots,m_i-1\}$; in particular the root is the empty word.
-There is a natural notion of rays (infinite paths emanating from the root, or equivalently right infinite words $x_0x_1x_2\dots$) and of boundary $\partial T$.
-The space $\partial T$ is a metric space, where the distance between two distinct rays $x_0x_1x_2\dots$ and $y_0y_1y_2\dots$ is equal to $2^{-i_0}$ where $i_0$ is the lowest index such that $x_{i_0}\neq y_{i_0}$.
-When $T$ is locally finite, $\partial T$ is homeomorphic to a Cantor space.
+It is \defi{$d$-regular} if every vertex has $d$ children.
+If $(m_i)_{i\in \N}$ is a sequence of cardinals greater than $1$, we will denote by $T_{(m_i)}$ an infinite spherically regular rooted tree such that a vertex of level $i$ has exactly $m_i$ children (that is, has degree $m_i+1$, except for the root that has degree $m_0$).
+Unless stated otherwise, in the following we will always assume our trees to be rooted and spherically regular.
+In general, we will not assume $T$ to be locally finite (i.e. all the $m_i$'s are finite).
+Nevertheless, if $G\leq\Aut(T)$ is branch, or more generally, an almost level-transitive rigid group, then $T$ is automatically locally finite, see Definition~\ref{Definition:Branch} and the discussion after it.
+We will identify the locally finite rooted tree $T_{(m_i)}$ with its realization as words $x_0x_1x_2\dots x_n$ such that $x_i$ is in $\{0,1,\dots,m_i-1\}$; in particular the root is the empty word and the order on $T_{(m_i)}$ is the lexicographic order.